tagglo/tagglo-gtm-template/README.md

 10. Choose "Custom Event" as triggering type
 11. Add .* as event name
 12. Selcet "All custom events"
-13. Reference to this Trigger should automaticly be added to the tag (Adswap Tag Monitor)
+13. Reference to this Trigger should automatically be added to the tag (Adswap Tag Monitor)
 14. Save the tag and deploy your container